ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 ------

 A basic CMake outline can be produced using ``ros2 pkg create <package_name>`` on the command line.
-The basic build information is then gathered in two files: the package.xml and the CMakeLists.txt.
+The basic build information is then gathered in two files: the ``package.xml`` and the ``CMakeLists.txt``.
-The package.xml must contain all dependencies and a bit of metadata to allow colcon/ament to find the correct build order for your packages.
+The ``package.xml`` must contain all dependencies and a bit of metadata to allow colcon/ament to find the correct build order for your packages.
-The CMakeLists.txt contains the commands to build and package executables and libraries and will be the main focus of this document.
+The ``CMakeLists.txt`` contains the commands to build and package executables and libraries and will be the main focus of this document.

 See also the basic ament tutorial_